 Legal scholars are divided on the argument’s validity.
 The European Journal of International Law published an analysis noting that many provisions of UNCLOS are considered customary international law, binding on all nations regardless of ratification.
 Transit passage through international straits falls into this category, according to the Just Security analysis, meaning Iran may be violating international norms even without being a formal party to the treaty.

 The practical reality is that legal arguments carry little weight when backed by the IRGC’s fast-attack boats, anti-ship missiles, and sea mines.
 Iran has demonstrated the military capability to enforce its toll regime, and the international community has so far been unable to reopen the strait by force.
 The US Fifth Fleet, Royal Navy, and coalition partners have maintained a naval presence in the region, but commercial shipping through Hormuz has collapsed regardless.
+The G7’s March 27 pledge to secure the strait with a multinational naval force was limited to the post-war period — an acknowledgment that no Western government is prepared to challenge Iran’s control while hostilities continue.

 Saudi Arabia and Gulf Producers Face Existential Threat